 How do people feel about a woman playing soccer or a man who cries when being hurt?
 Do they prefer a female or a male flight attendant, a female or a male construction worker?
 As these behaviors or occupations are more typical for one sex than the other, the answers to these questions reflect our attitudes to gender roles.
 Gender roles are societal expectations of people based on their sex, i.e. differential expectations regarding men and women (Eagly, 1987).
-Thus, gender role attitudes are the evaluations of these differential expectations and of target persons who either fulfill or do not fulfill them.
-People with traditional gender role attitudes like or admire men and women who fulfill traditional gender roles more than men and women who act against them, and people with egalitarian gender role attitudes do not differentially evaluate men and women in this regard.
+Thus, gender role attitudes are the evaluations of these societal expectations and of target persons who either fulfill or do not fulfill them.
+People with traditional gender role attitudes like or admire men and women who fulfill traditional gender roles more than men and women who act against them, whereas people with egalitarian gender role attitudes do not differentially evaluate men and women in this regard.
+Attitudes to gender roles are related to but can be distinguished from sexism which comprises a broad range of beliefs on women's traits (e. g. hostile, incompetent), whether they are discriminated against or not, and how they should be treated by men (e. g. protected; Glick & Fiske, 1996; Swim, Aikin, Hall, & Hunter, 1995).

-But are gender role attitudes only on a continuum between traditional and egalitarian?
+Existing research conceives gender role attitudes as spanning a continuum between traditional and egalitarian views (e.g. King & King, 1997).
+Yet, does this capture the full span of opinions about gender?
 As gender role attitudes have become more liberal in recent decades (Twenge, 1997, for a meta-analysis of studies in the US), it is likely that some individuals like or admire men and women who act against traditional gender roles, e.g. they prefer men over women to care for children and women over men to become managers.
-In 2013, 20% of a US sample indicated that they would prefer a female boss if they had the choice (Riffkin, 2014).
+Thus, in 2013, 20% of a US sample indicated that they would prefer a female boss if they had the choice (Riffkin, 2014).
 We call these preferences antitraditional gender role attitudes.
-People with antitraditional gender role attitudes evaluate someone who violates gender norms even more positively than people with egalitarian gender role attitudes.
-As such, antitraditionalists might be more accepting of lesbians, gays, and transgender people.
-On the other hand, antitraditionalists might also create a new kind of role stress by disapproving of men who focus on their career instead of their children or women who focus on their children instead of their career.
-Thus, it seems to be important to not only distinguish between traditional and egalitarian gender role attitudes, but to also identify antitraditional attitudes when asking people about gender roles.

-However, existing questionnaires usually do not distinguish between egalitarian and antitraditional gender role attitudes.
-Thus, they might not cover the full range of gender role attitudes and are prone to ceiling effects (Moradi & Parent, 2013), limiting their capability to predict other attitudes or behaviors.
-In the present article, we introduce a new scale, the Traditional-Antitraditional Gender-Role Attitudes Scale (TAGRAS).
-The TAGRAS measures traditional, egalitarian, and antitraditional gender role attitudes.
-It includes a range of gender-role specific behaviors from different domains, i.e. it is not restricted to the work and home domains.
-It measures gender role attitudes independently of a general preference for attributes associated with masculinity (e.g. agentic behavior) or femininity (e.g. communal behavior).
-Its aim is less obvious to respondents, which might reduce the problem of socially desirable answers.
-Finally, it is suitable for adolescent as well as adult respondents and uses contemporary wording, whereas at least some of the items in existing questionnaires seem outdated.
-In the following article, we will discuss the existing questionnaires and their strengths and weaknesses and show the relative advantages of the TAGRAS.
+People with antitraditional gender role attitudes evaluate someone who violates gender norms more positively than people with egalitarian gender role attitudes.
+However, existing measures usually do not distinguish between egalitarian and antitraditional gender role attitudes, which means they might not cover the complete continuum of possible gender role attitudes.
+Even in the 1990's, several authors identified ceiling effects at the egalitarian end of existing measures (McHugh & Frieze, 1997).
+Research based on these measures is not able to analyze differences between people with egalitarian and people with antitraditional gender role attitudes.
+However, individuals with antitraditional gender role attitudes should differ from those with egalitarian view in how they think, feel or act towards both gender-role nonconforming people, e.g. lesbians, gays or transgenders, and gender-role conforming people, e.g. housewives or machos.
+Thus, range restrictions are likely to limit the measures' capability to predict other attitudes or behaviors.
+In the following article, we will discuss the existing questionnaires and their strengths and weaknesses in more detail and show the relative advantages of a new measure, the Traditional-Antitraditional Gender-Role Attitudes Scale (TAGRAS).

-Existing Scales on Gender Role Attitudes
+Existing Measures on Gender Role Attitudes

-Existing scales use different approaches to measure gender role attitudes (for an overview, see Table 1).
-They differ with regard to whether they use unipolar or bipolar scales and as to whether each item focuses on only one sex, compares both sexes or asks directly about attitudes toward gender egalitarianism.
+Existing measures use one of four approaches to measure gender role attitudes (for an overview, see Table 1).
+These approaches differ with regard to whether they use unipolar or bipolar scales and as to whether the items focus on only one sex, compare both sexes or ask directly about attitudes toward gender equality.